Tottenham and England greats pay tribute to ‘best goalscorer ever’ Jimmy Greaves

 Tottenham hailed Greaves’ goal return for the club during a successful near-decade at White Hart Lane, saying his “strike rate was phenomenal”.
 He scored 266 times across 379 Spurs appearances between 1961 and 1970.

-Spurs and Chelsea face each other in the Premier League on Sunday afternoon.
-A minute’s applause will take place ahead of kick-off and the players will wear black armbands.
+A minute’s applause took place before kick-off in Spurs’ Premier League game against Chelsea on Sunday afternoon, with the players wearing black armbands.

-A number of Greaves’ former team-mates are expected to be at the Tottenham Hotspur Stadium to pay their respects and among them was Martin Chivers, who said the modern-day player he would compare him to is Argentina star Messi.
+A number of Greaves’ former team-mates were at the Tottenham Hotspur Stadium to pay their respects and among them was Martin Chivers, who said the modern-day player he would compare him to is Argentina star Messi.

 “He was a cheeky chappy, one that always put me into trouble, all pranks and jokes.
 But on the field he was deadly.
 I wonder how he would play on these pitches.
 As a footballer, he was greedy.
 I would remember passing to him but very rarely did I get it back!”